UCB-ICSI-Vision-Group/timely/README.md

 Repository for upcoming ECCV 2012 submission(s) on Timely Object Detection.

+Files
+---
+- data/ is not tracked in the repository but should contain
+  - results/: external repo for tracking generated results
+  - VOC2007/: the 2007 VOC data
+- timely/ is the code directory
+- writeups/ has latex papers, posters, and slides.

 Overview
 ---
 The project focuses on a multi-class detection policy.